cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ViewApi.md

 view_id = 1 # int | Specifies the View id.
-max_count = 1 # int | Specifies a limit on the number of quotas returned.
-If maxCount is not set, response will have a maximum of 100 results. (optional) cookie = "cookie_example" # str | Specifies the cookie.
+include_usage = True # bool | If set to true, the logical usage info is included only for users with quota overrides.
+By default, it is set to false (optional) include_user_with_quota_overrides_only = True # bool | If set to true, the result will only contain user with user quota override enabled.
+By default, this field is set to false, and it's only in effect when 'SummaryOnly' is set to false. (optional) exclude_users_within_alert_threshold = True # bool | This field can be set only when includeUsage is set to true.
+By default, all the users with logical usage > 0 will be returned in the result.
+If this field is set to true, only the list of users who has exceeded the alert threshold will be returned. (optional) summary_only = True # bool | Specifies a flag to just return a summary.
+If set to true, it returns the summary of users for a view.
+By default, it is set to false. (optional) output_format = "json" # str | OutputFormat is the Output format for the output.
+If it is not specified, default is json. (optional) if omitted the server will use the default value of "json" top_quotas = 1 # int | TopQuotas is the quotas sorted by quota usage in descending order.
+This parameter defines number of results to be returned.
+No pagination cookie is returned if this parameter is set. (optional) max_count = 1 # int | Specifies a limit on the number of quotas returned.
+If maxCount is not set, response will have a maximum of 100 results.
+This parameter will be ignored if 'topQuotas' is set. (optional) cookie = "cookie_example" # str | Specifies the cookie.
 If there are more results than maxCount, response will include a cookie with has to be set as part of the next GET request. (optional) unix_uid = 1 # int | Specifies the user identifier of an Unix user.
 If a valid unix-id to SID mappings are available (i.e., when mixed mode is enabled) the server will perform the necessary id mapping and return the correct usage irrespective of whether the unix id / SID is provided. (optional) sid = "sid_example" # str | Specifies the user identifier of a SMB user.
 If a valid unix-id to SID mappings are available (i.e., when mixed mode is enabled) the server will perform the necessary id mapping and return the correct usage irrespective of whether the unix id / SID is provided. (optional)